xie186/BioTLDR/README.md

-# easyNGS: Simplified and community-driven help messages for tools in bioinformatics
+# BioTLDR: Simplified and community-driven help messages for tools in bioinformatics